fe-data/fe-docs/docs/getting-started/introduction.rst

 Host multiple organisations on your platform each with their own events.
 They can use your ticketing platform as sub-merchants.

+SaaS mode is only supported, if you select Mollie or Stripe as you payment provider.

 Add (sub)accounts in the :doc:`FE Admin App <../apps/admin>` and assign selected events to users and where necessary restrict functionality.

-Use flexible application fees, which will automatically be transferred to you by `Mollie <https://my.mollie.com/dashboard/signup/5835294>`_.
+Use flexible application fees, which will automatically be transferred to you by `Mollie <https://my.mollie.com/dashboard/signup/5835294>`_ or Stripe.

 .. raw:: html